hectorsvill/rvn2MinersUpdates/README.md

  - Set rvn address you want to track on 2Miners.
  - Create an account with twillio and enable sms.
  - Setup TwillioSerivice with your account sid, auth token and the number provided.
+ - Set account.twillio_service.to_number - The number you want to send updates to.
  - Call schedule_sms_updates and set a second interval

 ```python3